Here below is an article from Merle Ruth:

-A thoughtful person will recognize that the policy of having the church recommend a uniform-type of covering
+A thoughtful person will recognize that the policy of having the church recommend a uniform-type of

-witness and great difficulty in distinguishing between the headgear that was intended to serve as a sign
+of witness and great difficulty in distinguishing between the headgear that was intended to serve as a sign

 covering and headgear that was not so intended.